Proposed: May 16, 2013

 Article 2: Purpose

-North Central MA Youth Hockey Association Inc. is a non-profit corporation, organized for the following purposes:
+North Central MA Youth Hockey Association Inc. is a nonprofit corporation organized for the following purposes:

-corporation under the provisions of Chapter 180 of the General Laws of the Commonwealth of Massachusetts.
+- The Association shall be conducted, managed, and operated as a charitable nonprofit corporation under the provisions of Chapter 180 of the General Laws of the Commonwealth of Massachusetts.

-supports the positions and By-Laws of USA Hockey.
-Anything not expressed within these By-Laws may be covered in the documentation of one of the aforementioned organizations, of which NCMYH is a member in good standing.
-These documents are available from the secretary, on a loan out basis.
+- The By-Laws of the NCMYH fully support Massachusetts Hockey, which in turn supports the positions and By-Laws of USA Hockey.
+Anything not expressed within these By-laws may be covered in the documentation of one of the organizations above, of which NCMYH is a member in good standing.
+These documents are available for viewing on the NCMYH Website.